codefog/contao-instagram/docs/README.md

 ## Create an Instagram app

 First of all you have to create the Instagram app.
-For that please follow the [official Getting Started guide](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) up until point 3 (inclusive).
+For that please follow the [official Getting Started guide](https://developers.facebook.com/docs/instagram-platform/instagram-api-with-instagram-login/create-a-meta-app-with-instagram) up until point 6 (inclusive).

-One important thing to note is that for all app URIs listed:
+Then, it is important to configure all app URIs, as described in Step 9:

 - Valid OAuth Redirect URIs
 - Deauthorize Callback URL